pmincz01/testing/readme.md

-anything
-this has been the day from hell
-Maybe tomorrow will be better
+this started as the day from hell but at least now i've tried git maybe tomorrow will be better